Jonathan S. Berg

 Area of Interest

 My current research interests involve the translation of modern genetic diagnostic technologies to improved patient care.
 Cancer is an ideal model system for this goal, since as a whole cancer is quite prevalent and there are clearly genetic underpinnings to most types of cancer (despite the rarity of true familial cancer syndromes).
 In collaboration with other members of the UNC Clinical Cancer Genetics group, I am involved in a project aimed at determining a genetic etiology in families for whom clinical genetic testing has failed to explain an apparent Mendelian cancer susceptibility.
-I am also assuming the position of Principal Investigator for the Carolina-Georgia Center of the Cancer Genetics Network funded by the National Cancer Institute, a multicenter study aimed at developing a registry of cancer patients and their family members in order to facilitate scientific investigations.
+We have enrolled "high risk" cancer families who have been seen in the Cancer Genetics Clinic and have had "negative" genetic testing for the known genes involved in hereditary cancer syndromes.
+We are now using whole genome sequencing or whole exome sequencing in order to identify candidate disease-causing variants that segregate with cancer in these families.

 Awards and Honors